phpdocker/lamp/README.md

 ## Database

-You can connect to database from your localhost:
+Connect as a root from your host:

 ```
 host: localhost